 Brigitte Fitzgerald (Emily Perkins)

 - Chosen One: In The Beginning.
 According to the Seer, it's up to her to decide whether to kill Ginger and sever the werewolf bloodline, or let Ginger kill her and allow the curse to plague the New World forever.
-It's all a load of crap, though.
-Brigitte kills the Hunter instead and becomes a werewolf along with Ginger.
+Brigitte rejects both options, kills the Hunter instead and becomes a werewolf along with Ginger.

-- Everyone Can See It: With Sam.
+- Everyone Can See It: With Sam, with everyone thinking they are a couple.
 Both Trina and Ginger lampshade this.

 - I Hate You Werewolf Sister: Averted, Brigitte loves Ginger more than anyone else, even after she murders three people and is indirectly responsible for the deaths of two others.